patons02/pd-anonymiser/BLOG-POST-1_MCP_FEATURE.md

 - Legal tech
 - Healthcare
 - HR tech
 - Enterprise internal tooling
+- Audit / Compliance Tech

-…it’s no longer sufficient to assume plaintext prompts are acceptable.
+It's no longer sufficient to assume plaintext prompts are acceptable.

 ### Instead, treat LLMs as part of a sensitive data pipeline.
 Wrap them in PETs.
 Audit their outputs.
 Respect the data.